digitalservicebund/ris-adm-literature/doc/adr/0004-data-persistence-and-exchange.md

-# 4. Data Persistence Supporting the Documentation Workflow
+# 4. Data Persistence and Exchange

 Date: 2025-02-❓❓